Notes on the Geography of The United Kingdom: Birmingham

 The windows look out on the city's cathedral and are only a three-minute walk from Victoria Square.

 Close as it is to the city center, the area was only built up after the Colmore Act of 1746.
 The owners of the buildings of that time had only a leasehold, which expired in 1869.
-The buildings standing today were added then.
+The buildings standing today were added afterwards.

 More of a sameness?
 Variation without a difference?